-- + Concerns over the proximity of the road extension to the existing CN Rail spur; Criteria of a 30m buffer from the rail to the nearest curb cut was a Transport Canada standard. - + Concern around the future viability of the area for industry given the various bicycle/pedestrian and potential mixed used development being introduced into this predominately industrial area. - + Staging of intersection improvements and driveways as part of new developments will need to be compatible with the ultimate design for Portage Parkway.

-+ Functionality and landscaping are important factors for Portage Parkway given the needs of the adjacent employment area.
+- Concerns over the proximity of the road extension to the existing CN Rail spur; Criteria of a 30m buffer from the rail to the nearest curb cut was a Transport Canada standard; the preferred design adheres to the Transport Canada standard; - + Concern around the future viability of the area for industry given the various bicycle/pedestrian and potential mixed used development being introduced into this predominately industrial area; Alternative design concepts for the corridor were initially generated using the existing centerline, but then modified with consideration for the constraints presented by the existing stable built form on the north side, and consideration to the emerging transformation of the VMC; - + Staging of intersection improvements and driveways as part of new developments will need to be compatible with the ultimate design for Portage Parkway; The EA study recommends advancing an Implementation Plan staging improvements in step with the transformation of the VMC and in coordination with the VMC planned street network; and - Functionality and landscaping are important factors for Portage Parkway given the needs of the adjacent employment area; The VMC Secondary Plan, Transportation Plan and Streetscape and Open Space Plan provided a robust planning and design framework for advancing and completing the EA study process.

 The second meeting with the Stakeholders Group was held on October 20, 2015.
 Nineteen (19) stakeholders were invited to attend via email on September 23, 2015.
 A total of fourteen (14) people attended, including six (6) stakeholders, two (2) technical staff from the City of Vaughan, the City's Project Manager, and two (2) representatives from the Consultant Team.
-The meeting notes can be found in Appendix B.
+Based on the meeting notes in Appendix B, no comments were raised that could not be addressed.

 The third meeting with the Stakeholders Group was held on February 2, 2016.
 Twenty-One (21) stakeholders were invited to attend via email on January 15, 2016.
 A total of nineteen (19) people attended, including eleven (11) stakeholders, five (5) technical staff from the City of Vaughan, the City's Project Manager, and two (2) representatives from the Consultant Team.
-The meeting notes can be found in Appendix B.